 - Washing machine

 The 2 kitchens (1 in each apartment) are well kitted out for self-catering, with a range of utensils and basic provisions (washing-up liquid, bin bags etc).
 Both have fridges, ovens, hobs, freezers and dishwashers, as well as indoor dining areas and terraces for alfresco dining.

 But the highlight for us has to be the stunning shared outdoor kitchen and dining area, in an open-fronted lean-to decorated in black and white, with a big BBQ and a long table seating 10 (plus a washing machine for guests to use).
 Set amid lush Mediterranean planting, with the pool just a few steps away, it’s so special that many guests end up spending almost their entire stay here.

-If you're feeling lazy, the owners can arrange for a private chef to whip up delicious meals - see Rates.
+If you're feeling lazy, the owners can arrange for one their chefs to light up the BBQ and grill your meat or fish.
 Alternatively, there are dozens of restaurants to choose from in Hvar if you want to eat out, and Dalmatian specialties include black risotto, langoustines, octopus salad, lobsters and fish stew.
 Just 5 minutes from the villa, Terramarique has a great reputation and is right next to the pretty Franciscan monastery.
 In the centre of town, just off the main square, Macondo is a sound choice for fresh fish and seafood, plus delicious desserts.
 Nearby, Menego is tucked away on a narrow stepped alley leading up to the castle - come here for homemade wine and platters of pršut i sir (prosciutto and cheese), then round off with the restaurant’s famous 'drunk figs'.